Santrosherun/X-Sentry/README.md

 # X-Sentry
-This prject used mainlythe computer vision OpenCV library
+This project use mainly the computer vision OpenCV library.

+1. Install OpenCV
+2. Install Pandas